faceslog/d9hook/README.md

 - Include Microsoft DirectX SDK 2010 `Lib/x86/` or `Lib/x64/` folder

 **Disclaimer**
-This hook was written when I was beginning Game Hacking and can be improved.
-Check out Guided Hacking if you need to understand how it works -->
+This hook was written can be improved.
+Check out Guided Hacking if you need to understand how it works --> [Guided Hacking](https://guidedhacking.com/)
-[Guided Hacking](https://guidedhacking.com/)